 * Build Media Relationships

 * Learn How To Write A Dynamic Press Release

-Anyway, this is a great book to read and let me add this; guess who wrote the foreward for the book! 🙂 Now, if that doesn’t get you juiced up enough to at least take a look at the book I don’t know what will.
+This is a great book to read and let me add this; guess who wrote the foreword for the book! 🙂 If that doesn’t get you juiced up enough to at least take a look at the book I don’t know what will.
 And if you want to see more testimonials and reviews about the book How to Get on the News Without Committing Murder, click on that link to her site.
-And if you need something else to get you going, check out the video below:

 Go buy this! 😉